u-eff-gee/utr/README.md

 where HISTNAME is the name of the TH1 object and FILENAME the same as above.
 The shell script `loopHistogramToTxt.sh` shows how to loop the script over a large number of files.
+Refer to the next-to next section [5.5 fep_efficiency](#fep_efficiency) to see how to process these files even further.

 ### 5.4 MergeFiles.cpp
 `MergeFiles` creates a ROOT file which contains a `TChain` of multiple simulation output files.
 This makes it possible to access the data in all files as if they were in a single ROOT tree. `MergeFiles` recognizes similar arguments as `GetHistogram` (in fact, `MergeFiles` was created by 'cannibalizing' `GetHistogram`):